cancervariants/fusion-representation/docs/source/nomenclature.rst

 Gene components are used in coarse representation of gene fusions by constituent gene partners, and are generally aligned with previous recommendations on gene-gene fusion descriptions as provided by HGNC [Bruford2021]_, with attention paid to additional considerations discussed in our response to the HGNC recommendations [Wagner2021]_.
-The most common of these is the :ref:`specific-gene-component`, which is complemented by the :ref:`multiple-gene-component` (for :ref:`categorical-fusions`) and the :ref:`unknown-gene-component` (for :ref:`assayed-fusions`).
+The most common of these is the :ref:`named-gene-component`, which is complemented by the :ref:`multiple-gene-component` (for :ref:`categorical-fusions`) and the :ref:`unknown-gene-component` (for :ref:`assayed-fusions`).